isaacs/node-tar/README.md

 - `onentry` A function that gets called with `(entry)` for each entry that passes the filter.

+#### abort(message, error)

+Stop all parsing activities.
+This is called when there are zlib errors.
+It also emits a warning with the message and error provided.

 ### class tar.ReadEntry extends [MiniPass](http://npm.im/minipass)

 A representation of an entry that is being read out of a tar archive.